 Registered nurses have a variety of employment opportunities.
-Workplace settings may include hospitals, extended care and long-term care facilities, rehabilitation programs, physicians’ offices, home health agencies and various types of clinics and outpatient services.
+Nurses work at hospitals, extended care and long-term care facilities, rehabilitation programs, physicians' offices, home health agencies and various types of clinics and outpatient services.
+Nurses also have can continue their education by achieving bachelor's, master's, or graduate degrees in nursing or other fields.

 Formal articulation agreements with other colleges and universities indicate how Sinclair programs and courses will transfer to other institutions.